 See, I was being nice for a second there.
 Now time to get to the important stuff…

-The Hookup Geek site has an interested tagline, “EASY AS NEVER BEFORE” which to me is quite misleading given the recommendations they’re making here.
+The Hookup Geek site has an interesting tagline, “EASY AS NEVER BEFORE” which to me is quite misleading given the recommendations they’re making here.
 I’ll kick things off with the homepage.

 Here’s what I don’t like about the homepage.
 If you take a look at what they’ve got listed as the “Best Adult Dating Sites” you’ll notice that they have five sites listed here.
 Of those that are listed, to the best of my knowledge, four of the sites incorporate fake profiles or fantasy profiles into their network.